 Following the expansion of PV introduction, in October 2018, the first output curtailment of renewable energy on the mainland Japan was conducted on the Kyushu mainland.
-Initially, output curtailment was conducted on weekends, when demand for electricity is relatively low, but with the expansion of PV installations, etc., output curtailment is now carried out on weekdays as well.
-In 2021, total 81 times of output curtailment were conducted (once in January, five times in February, 12 times in March, 21 times in April, 15 times in May, three times in June, four times in September, 11 times in October, seven times in November, and once in December).
+Initially, output curtailment was conducted on weekends, when demand for electricity is relatively low, but with the expansion of PV installations, etc., output curtailment is now conducted on weekdays as well.
+In 2022, output curtailment was conducted in Hokkaido, Tohoku, Chugoku and Shikoku areas as well.
 The appropriateness of output curtailment was verified, and the verification results were published by the Organization for Cross-regional Coordination of Transmission Operators, JAPAN (OCCTO).